franke-hub/SDL/README.md

 Use ". setupSDL" to set up the *SDL_ROOT* environment variable and update your *PATH* environment variable.
+(You might want to look at and modify setupSDL first.)

 Now, from the installation root subdirectory, use `make` for configuration control.